The Pools at Disney’s All-Star Movies

-This article will preview both pools at Disney’s All-Star Movies.
-Then you can decide whether the resort’s feature pool or quiet pool is suitable for your group.
+Below, we’ll preview both pools at Disney’s All-Star Movies.
+Then you can decide whether the resort’s feature or quiet pool is suitable for your group.
 Or you might spend some time at both during your stay.

 Not only do the pools at All-Star Movies offer fun theming, but they also provide the perfect place to relax before or after a day in the parks.
 And children tend to enjoy making a splash at the pool while the adults rest.

-Since All-Star Movies is a value resort, it only offers one feature pool and one quiet pool for guests.
-The resort grounds are laid out similar to the other two All-Star Resorts.
+Since All-Star Movies is a value resort, it has one feature pool and one quiet pool.
+The resort’s grounds are laid out similarly to the other two All-Star Resorts.

 For reference, the three All-Star value resorts are Sports, Music, and Movies.
 They are all located in the Animal Kingdom Resort Area and sit side-by-side.

 The only difference between each resort is the theming.
-For example, everything is themed to Disney movies at All-Star Movies, including the pool.
+For example, everything is themed to movies at Disney’s All-Star Movies, including the pool.

-We’ll first look at the resort’s feature pool area.
-The Fantasia Pool is themed to look like a movie theater.
+First, let’s look at the resort’s feature pool, The Fantasia Pool.
+It’s themed to look like a movie theater.